Skip to content

 gs bs

-3. Follow the prompts on-screen to create the PR.
+3. Follow the prompts on-screen to create the CR.
 For example:

 $ gs branch submitTitle: branch submit: Fix directory+ref conflictBody: Press [e] to open nvim or [enter/tab] to skipDraft: [y/N]INF Created #261: https://github.com/abhinav/git-spice/pull/261